 Tammie took on an apprenticeship at Kimberly-Clark after leaving Dowdales School at 16 years old.
 With a focus on learning practical, on-the-job skills, an apprenticeship in Cumbria was the perfect choice for Tammie.

 “I always knew that I wanted to do an apprenticeship,” she said.
-“I’ve had a pair of overalls from being really young and I’ve always enjoyed messing with stuff at my dad’s allotment and being practical with my hands.
+“I’ve had a pair of overalls from being really young and I’ve always enjoyed messing with stuff at my dad’s garage and being practical with my hands.

 “It was great to be taught the knowledge and practical skills side by side with an apprenticeship, and I studied for my NC [National Certificate] and HNC [Higher National Certificate] at Furness College over the four years.